 The Penn Sailing Team is currently an extremely competitive team in the college sailing.
 Our very own Lenox Butcher placed 7th in the Women’s Singlehanded National Championship in the Fall of 2017.
-Penn Sailing has made numerous nationals appearances over the past few years and will continue to rise to the top with a strong work ethic and commitment.
+Penn Sailing has made numerous nationals appearances over the past few years and will continue to rise to the top with a strong work ethic and commitment to the sport.

 Our sailing facilities are located at The Corinthian Yacht Club of Philadelphia; a short drive from Penn’s campus.
-Our fleet consists of 9 Z420s.
+We train on a fleet of 9 Z420s and 9 FJs.
 The team practices in the waters of the Delaware River.
-Penn competes in both the Fall and Spring collegiate sailing seasons and sails both sectional and intersectional regattas.
+Penn competes in both the Fall and Spring collegiate sailing seasons and focuses on sailing the most competitive events possible.